cthompson165/pyAirplane/README.md

 # pyAirplane
-pyAirplane is a simple 2D flight dynamics engine.
+pyAirplane is a simple 2D flight dynamics engine in Python.

 ## Structure
 Planes and kites start with `flight.flying_object`.
 Flying objects have one or more `flight.surface` objects that generate